mako-framework/docs/02_routing_and_controllers/03_request.md

 $value = $headers->get('content-type', 'text/plain');
 ```

-The `acceptableContentTypes` method of the header collection returns an array of acceptable content types in descending order of preference.
+The `getAcceptableContentTypes` method of the header collection returns an array of acceptable content types in descending order of preference.

 ```
-$contentTypes = $headers->acceptableContentTypes();
+$contentTypes = $headers->getAcceptableContentTypes();
 ```

-The `acceptableLanguages` method of the header collection returns an array of acceptable languages in descending order of preference.
+The `getAcceptableLanguages` method of the header collection returns an array of acceptable languages in descending order of preference.

 ```
-$languages = $headers->acceptableLanguages();
+$languages = $headers->getAcceptableLanguages();
 ```

-The `acceptableCharsets` method of the header collection returns an array of acceptable character sets in descending order of preference.
+The `getAcceptableCharsets` method of the header collection returns an array of acceptable character sets in descending order of preference.

 ```
-$charsets = $headers->acceptableCharsets();
+$charsets = $headers->getAcceptableCharsets();
 ```

-The `acceptableEncodings` method of the header collection returns an array of acceptable encodings in descending order of preference.
+The `getAcceptableEncodings` method of the header collection returns an array of acceptable encodings in descending order of preference.

 ```
-$charsets = $headers->acceptableEncodings();
+$charsets = $headers->getAcceptableEncodings();
 ```

 The header collection also includes the following methods in addition to the ones shown in the examples above.